wubaoyuan/CNN-FCF-CVPR-2019/README.md

 ```

 ## Finetuning
-Due to the numerical reason, there are still small changes after binarization, so we usually use finetuning to recover the model performance.
+Due to the numerical reason, there are still small changes after optimization, so we usually use finetuning to recover the model performance.
-### Finetuning CIFAR-10
+#### Finetuning CIFAR-10
 ```
 python finetune_cifar.py --model='resnet20' --fcf-checkpoint='./checkpoints/fcf/resnet20_sparse_025.pth.tar' --best-checkpoint='./checkpoints/inference/resnet20_finetune_best_025'